drush211/Speedruns/Games/Final_Fantasy_4/Guides/Paladin_Run.md

     Black magic.
   * You can act in the menu quicker than you think, i.e. while the boxes are sliding around.
-  * Paladin Cecil will take damage for anyone under ¼ HP provided he isn’t Parrying or weakened.
-You’ll only ever need to Cure2 Cecil during Valvalis or Calbrena.
-If you ever need to do nothing with Cecil, have him Cover anyone or use an item, never Parry with him.

-### Killing People in Boss Fights

-The level that characters rejoin your party (i.e. Kain, Yang, Adult Rydia etc) is affected by the total experience your party gains over the game, so it’s better to kill off people in boss fights to have people join at higher levels.
-We make sure 2 party members are dead for Dark Elf (or MilonZ), Flame Dog and Magus Sisters to have Kain rejoin at level 19 which makes Valvalis, Calbrena and Golbez really easy.
-You don’t need to do this but keep it in mind if you want to get really fast times.

 ## Mist (Split 1)